celo-org/celo-monorepo/packages/docs/command-line-interface/identity.md

   --message=message                                  (required) The message of the SMS

   --phoneNumber=+14152223333                         (required) The phone number to send the test message to

-  --usdGas                                           If --usdGas is set, the transaction is paid for with a feeCurrency
-                                                     of cUSD

   --useLedger                                        Set it to use a ledger wallet